Matt Charman

-Matt Charman (born June 5, 1979) is a British screenwriter, playwright, and producer from Horsham, West Sussex.
+Matthew Charman (born 5 June 1979) is a British screenwriter, playwright, and producer.
 He was nominated for an Academy Award for Best Original Screenplay for his 2015 film Bridge of Spies, directed by Steven Spielberg and co-written with Joel and Ethan Coen.
 Charman started out writing for theatre, making a breakthrough as writer-in-residence at the National Theatre in London, where then-director Nicholas Hytner described Charman as having "a priceless nose for a story".